first 30 days after launch

 Read Your Week 1 Data

 Look at your analytics.
 How many people visited your site?
 Where did they come from?
 What percentage signed up or took the action you wanted?
 If your conversion rate is below 3%, the problem is likely your landing page, not your traffic source.
 If it's above 3% but signups are low, the problem is traffic volume, not your message.
-Traffic But No Signups: Diagnosing the Real Problem
+Traffic But No Signups: Diagnosing the Problem

 Look at your outreach responses.
 Which messages got replies?
 What did those messages have in common?
 Which communities generated the most profile clicks or site visits?